 After the expungement, the proceedings in the matter shall be deemed never to have occurred.
 The court and other agencies shall delete or remove the records from their computer systems so that any official state-performed background check will indicate that the records do not exist.
 The court and other agencies shall reply to any inquiry that no record exists on the matter.
 The person whose record is expunged shall not have to disclose the fact of the record or any matter relating thereto on an application for employment, credit, or other type of application.”

-Felonies Eligible for Expungement After Passage of Kentucky House Bill 40 in 2016
+Are You Eligible for Felony Expungement After Passage of Kentucky House Bill 40 in 2016?

 - 17.175 Unauthorized use/dissemination/receipt of DNA info

 - 194A.505 False statement/Misrep to receive benefits >$100

 - 194B.505 False statement/Misrep to receive benefits >$100 *REPEALED 2005*

 - 217.207 Theft, criminal possession, trafficking, or unlawful possession of a prescription blank